Car Popping or Backfire + Check Engine Light

 Could a Misfire Cause This?

-Yes.
-A misfire is one of the most common reasons a car pops or backfires.
+Yes — misfire is one of the most common causes of popping or backfire.

 The most useful places to start are often P0300 and P0301 through P0304.